ugjka/newyearsbot/README.md

 # What's not so great

-* timezone shapefile is loaded in memory which increases ram usage by 100MB
+* timezone shapefile is loaded in memory which increases ram usage by 60 to 80MB
 * timezone lookup on slow hardware might be slow

 # Installation